SanderMertens/vectorize_test/README.md

 ```
 -- Preparing data for 100000 entities
 -- Start benchmarks
-Attributes in separate arrays, cold:       0.000825
+Attributes in separate arrays, cold:       0.000488 (V)
-Attributes in separate arrays, warm:       0.000304
+Attributes in separate arrays, warm:       0.000041 (V)
-Position attributes in struct, cold:       0.000790
+Position attributes in struct, cold:       0.000515 (V)
-Position attributes in struct, warm:       0.000320
+Position attributes in struct, warm:       0.000051 (V)
-Attributes in one struct, cold:            0.001730
+Attributes in one struct, cold:            0.001522
-Attributes in one struct, warm:            0.000318
+Attributes in one struct, warm:            0.000397
-Attributes in one alloc'd struct, cold:    0.005215
+Attributes in one alloc'd struct, cold:    0.005085
-Attributes in one alloc'd struct, warm:    0.000986
+Attributes in one alloc'd struct, warm:    0.000788
 -- Cleaning up data
 -- Benchmarks done

 -- Preparing data for 1000000 entities
 -- Start benchmarks
-Attributes in separate arrays, cold:       0.007096
+Attributes in separate arrays, cold:       0.005154 (V)
-Attributes in separate arrays, warm:       0.002616
+Attributes in separate arrays, warm:       0.000744 (V)
-Position attributes in struct, cold:       0.006967
+Position attributes in struct, cold:       0.005031 (V)
-Position attributes in struct, warm:       0.002492
+Position attributes in struct, warm:       0.000676 (V)
-Attributes in one struct, cold:            0.016007
+Attributes in one struct, cold:            0.014226
-Attributes in one struct, warm:            0.003966
+Attributes in one struct, warm:            0.003126
-Attributes in one alloc'd struct, cold:    0.045979
+Attributes in one alloc'd struct, cold:    0.047704
-Attributes in one alloc'd struct, warm:    0.008424
+Attributes in one alloc'd struct, warm:    0.007410
 -- Cleaning up data
 -- Benchmarks done

 -- Preparing data for 1000000 entities
 -- Start benchmarks
-Attributes in separate arrays, cold:       0.003259
+Attributes in separate arrays, cold:       0.001332 (V)
-Attributes in separate arrays, warm:       0.002521
+Attributes in separate arrays, warm:       0.000645 (V)
-Position attributes in struct, cold:       0.003120
+Position attributes in struct, cold:       0.001396 (V)
-Position attributes in struct, warm:       0.002442
+Position attributes in struct, warm:       0.000755 (V)
-Attributes in one struct, cold:            0.006148
+Attributes in one struct, cold:            0.005490
-Attributes in one struct, warm:            0.003110
+Attributes in one struct, warm:            0.002581
-Attributes in one alloc'd struct, cold:    0.045164
+Attributes in one alloc'd struct, cold:    0.045237
-Attributes in one alloc'd struct, warm:    0.008291
+Attributes in one alloc'd struct, warm:    0.006892
 -- Cleaning up data
 -- Benchmarks done

 -- Preparing data for 10000000 entities
 -- Start benchmarks
-Attributes in separate arrays, cold:       0.069618
+Attributes in separate arrays, cold:       0.051307 (V)
-Attributes in separate arrays, warm:       0.024966
+Attributes in separate arrays, warm:       0.006719 (V)
-Position attributes in struct, cold:       0.067765
+Position attributes in struct, cold:       0.051314 (V)
-Position attributes in struct, warm:       0.024406
+Position attributes in struct, warm:       0.007922 (V)
-Attributes in one struct, cold:            0.159106
+Attributes in one struct, cold:            0.147165
-Attributes in one struct, warm:            0.035251
+Attributes in one struct, warm:            0.026485
-Attributes in one alloc'd struct, cold:    0.466851
+Attributes in one alloc'd struct, cold:    0.453954
-Attributes in one alloc'd struct, warm:    0.102340
+Attributes in one alloc'd struct, warm:    0.079158
 -- Cleaning up data
 -- Benchmarks done

 -- Preparing data for 50000000 entities
 -- Start benchmarks
-Attributes in separate arrays, cold:       0.359707
+Attributes in separate arrays, cold:       0.250698 (V)
-Attributes in separate arrays, warm:       0.137166
+Attributes in separate arrays, warm:       0.034717 (V)
-Position attributes in struct, cold:       0.355077
+Position attributes in struct, cold:       0.263129 (V)
-Position attributes in struct, warm:       0.135211
+Position attributes in struct, warm:       0.049825 (V)
-Attributes in one struct, cold:            0.833434
+Attributes in one struct, cold:            0.772695
-Attributes in one struct, warm:            0.184556
+Attributes in one struct, warm:            0.169159
-Attributes in one alloc'd struct, cold:    2.738726
+Attributes in one alloc'd struct, cold:    2.792307
-Attributes in one alloc'd struct, warm:    0.780988
+Attributes in one alloc'd struct, warm:    3.565040
 -- Cleaning up data
 -- Benchmarks done

 -- Preparing data for 100000000 entities
 -- Start benchmarks
-Attributes in separate arrays, cold:       0.716531
+Attributes in separate arrays, cold:       0.514042 (V)
-Attributes in separate arrays, warm:       0.272533
+Attributes in separate arrays, warm:       0.092840 (V)
-Position attributes in struct, cold:       0.705356
+Position attributes in struct, cold:       0.596283 (V)
-Position attributes in struct, warm:       0.268394
+Position attributes in struct, warm:       0.108926 (V)
-Attributes in one struct, cold:            1.678093
+Attributes in one struct, cold:            1.678798
-Attributes in one struct, warm:            0.365475
+Attributes in one struct, warm:            0.374491
-Attributes in one alloc'd struct, cold:    7.647449
+Attributes in one alloc'd struct, cold:    6.911441
-Attributes in one alloc'd struct, warm:    10.089399
+Attributes in one alloc'd struct, warm:    10.208863
 -- Cleaning up data
 -- Benchmarks done

 -- Preparing data for 200000000 entities
 -- Start benchmarks
-Attributes in separate arrays, cold:       1.453424
+Attributes in separate arrays, cold:       1.064743 (V)
-Attributes in separate arrays, warm:       0.546632
+Attributes in separate arrays, warm:       0.194111 (V)
-Position attributes in struct, cold:       1.424962
+Position attributes in struct, cold:       1.069347 (V)
-Position attributes in struct, warm:       0.537129
+Position attributes in struct, warm:       0.197115 (V)
-Attributes in one struct, cold:            4.488125
+Attributes in one struct, cold:            4.501781
-Attributes in one struct, warm:            6.447619
+Attributes in one struct, warm:            6.131327
-Attributes in one alloc'd struct, cold:    15.015039
+Attributes in one alloc'd struct, cold:    15.995863
-Attributes in one alloc'd struct, warm:    22.875200
+Attributes in one alloc'd struct, warm:    23.364604
 -- Cleaning up data
 -- Benchmarks done
 ```